-The holiday period can sometimes be a daunting time for new players (and often their parents acting as primary instrument carers!) as there might not be access to the teacher during the break, and so they will be looking after their instrument without guidance.
+The holiday period can sometimes be a daunting one for new players (and often their parents who are acting as primary instrument carers!) as there might not be access to the teacher during the break, and so they will be looking after their instrument without guidance.

 To help, we've put together our top instructional videos that we hope will help you avoid common problems and keep you playing without interruption these holidays.

 Keep reading to learn how to tune your instrument from home, look after your bow, pack away your cello, and more.